 Item Description 1 Alarm Tower-Alerts the operator that a fault condition exists within the system.
 2 Touch Screen-Operator interface for the system.
 Refer to the Operator Interface section for more information.
 3 Operator Controls: POWER ON-Main power pilot light.
+SERVO DRIVE RESET-Resets the 2K Servo Drive after a fault occurs.
 TEMP COND 1 and TEMP COND 2-Enables temperature conditioning section.
 START-Enable power to the controller.
 STOP-Disable power to the controller.
+BASE ONLY/BOTH COMPONENTS/CATALYST ONLY-Isolates material solenoid operation.
 AC GROUND FAULT-Ground status lights.
-4 From Process-Return water hose connection; 1/2-in.
+4 From Process-Return water hose connection; / 2 -in.
 JIC fitting.
 5 Flow-setters-One located in the main water loop between the inlet and outlet of the water chiller that meters the correct amount of chilled water into the main loop when the solenoid valve opens.
-NOTE The flow-setters should not be fully open or closed during normal operation.
+The dual flow-setters on the From Process return line balance water flow between the Base and catalyst water circuits.
+NOTE: The flow-setters should not be fully open or closed during normal operation.
 6 Circulation Heater-Heats the water in the process loop.
 An adjustable high-temperature thermostat disables the heater circuit and sets the HEATER HIGH TEMP FAULT if the water gets too hot, whether or not the controller sends a signal for heat.
 7 To Process-Supply water hose connection; 1/2-in.
 JIC fitting.
 8 Chiller-Cools water for use in maintaining the material process setpoint temperature.
 The internal water reservoir uses a thermostat set at approximately 50 °F to maintain the water temperature.
-NOTE The chiller is only available on the Heat and Cool versions.
+NOTE: The chiller is only available on the Heat and Cool versions.
 9 Circulation Pumps-Maintain continuous water flow through the closed-loop temperature control circuit.
 10 Water Reservoir-Has a float switch that senses the water level.
 If the water drops below the normal level, the temperature conditioning section shuts down and a fault message appears on the controller screen. !
-CAUTION !
+CAUTION!
 To prevent damage to the system, refer to the Water Treatment section for information on the types of water, corrosion inhibitors, and Biocides to use.
-11 Needle Valve-Typically set at approximately / 2 gpm; provides circulation in the water reservoir to prevent stagnant water.
+11 Needle Valve-Typically set at approximately $^{1}/{2}$ gpm; provides circulation in the water reservoir to prevent stagnant water.
 12 Solenoid Valve-Closes to prevent water from the main circulation loop to flow through the chiller when cooling is not required; opens when cooling is required.
-Items not Shown wrappe Traced Covers-consist of layers of nylon-reinforced fabric with high-density thermal insulation.
-They are a daround the hose and zipped closed.
-The covers also have a series of parallel passages that contain flexible othane tubing.
-Conditioned water from the temperature conditioning section circulates through the poly tubes, polyurethane tubing.
+Items not Shown

+Water Traced Covers-consist of layers of nylon-reinforced fabric with high-density thermal insulation.
+They are wrapped around the hose and zipped closed.
+The covers also have a series of parallel passages that contain flexible polyurethane tubing.
 Conditioned water from the temperature conditioning section circulates through the poly tubes, thereby maintaining the material temperature inside the hose.